ray2501/tcl-opencl/README.md

     pacman -S mingw-w64-x86_64-opencl-icd-git mingw-w64-x86_64-opencl-headers

-If you need setup directory containing tcl and VecTclconfiguration (tclConfig.sh and vectclConfig.sh), below is an example:
+If you need setup directory containing tcl and VecTcl configuration (tclConfig.sh and vectclConfig.sh), below is an example:

     $ cd tcl-opencl